 Read: Three Days in Athens

 Situated between Aruba and Bonaire, Curaçao forms part of the chain of ABC Islands, located off the coast of Venezuela.
-Although September is considered low season in Curaçao, the month still enjoys a warm and sunny climate, making it one of the best times to visit.
+It’s one of the best Caribbean islands to visit in September, when you’ll find a warm and sunny climate.

 Curaçao’s capital, Willemstad, is divided into two halves—Otrobanda and Punda—that are easily explored on foot.
 The city has a distinctly Dutch feel, which you’ll notice in street names and the gabled, waterfront architecture in Handelskade.